nunit/nunit.analyzers/documentation/NUnit1030.md

 ## Motivation

-A `TestCaseSourceAttribute` is used to pass parameters to a test method, but the test method does expect different type of parameter.
+A `TestCaseSourceAttribute` is used to pass parameters to a test method, but the test method expects a different type of parameter.

 ```charp
 private static readonly IEnumerable<string> NUnitNameSpaces = new[] { ".NUnit", ".NUnitExtensions" };